PDAL/PDAL/doc/stages/filters.cluster.rst

 The Cluster filter first performs Euclidean Cluster Extraction on the input ``PointView`` and then labels each point with its associated cluster ID.
+It creates a new dimension ``ClusterID`` that contains the cluster ID value.
 Cluster IDs start with the value 1.
 Points that don't belong to any cluster will are given a cluster ID of 0.